khaled196/project-1-report/paper.md

 and for (in-memory) semantic web applications.
 SWI-Prolog comes with client libraries for SQL and SPARQL queries.

-## Application of SPARQLProg to biological databases
+## Accessing biological databases using SPARQLProg

 <!--
     State the problem you worked on